bbc/rd-taster-pilot-documentation/overview/information-security.md

 Whilst some applications can be approved as secure by the Taster team, many pilots will require a full evaluation by completing two forms:
  - **Compliance Summary** - a description of how the application works and the steps taken to secure it
  - **Software Weakness Review** - a checklist of the [top 25 software weaknesses](http://cwe.mitre.org/top25/), and how your application considers them

+Additionally, if your pilot uses third party hosting, you may be required to a complete:
+ - **Holding & Hosting (H&H) Form** - required to ensure any user data stored by the pilot is done so in a secure environment

+*The Taster team can advise whether your chosen third-party hosting solution requires a H&H form on a case-by-case basis.
+Some solutions may be exempt if we have used that solution on a previous pilot*

 Note the [application and hosting diagrams](pilot-description.md) are critical here as they allow us to:
 - make a call on InfoSecs behalf on whether a formal review is required
 - be included in the **Compliane Summary** (for pilots needing a formal review) to help InfoSec verify that your application is secure and any user data collected/used by the pilot adheres to BBC policy.